 a.
 General.
-Rule 8 covers the role and duties of goal judges.
+Rule 7 covers the role and duties of goal judges.
 Under the rules the Club has the responsibility to ensure that goal judges are fully trained, are fit and active, of an age as laid down by the Health and Safety at Work Executive, and have parental permission if required.
 It is recommended that Clubs draw up their own set of standing orders to be issued on signature to all goal judges.
-The Club must also ensure that a line is drawn 20 yards away and parallel to the goal line behind which the goal judge must stay during play and that spare goal posts and ball boxes are left no nearer than 30 yards from the goal line.
-Other items such
+The Club must also ensure that a line is drawn 20 yards (18 metres) away and parallel to the goal line behind which the goal judge must stay during play and that spare goal posts and ball boxes are left no nearer than 30 yards (27.5 metres) from the goal line.
+Other items such as bicycles should be placed well away from the ground so as not to be a danger to horses.
+Goal judges must not be used when play is in progress simultaneously on two grounds with back-to-back goals.